Type Ia supernovae, standardisable candles, and gravity: Reinterpreting SN Ia Cosmology

-As previously mentioned, the standardisation procedures used in observational SNIa cosmology are more complex than our rescaling method.
-Typically such studies describe the variability of SNIe as being captured by two parameters: the time-stretching of the light curve and the colour of the SNIa at peak brightness \cite{MLCS,SALT2}.
-Note that we cannot consider SNIa colour in our simplified procedure because the semi-analytical model we use can only produce UVOIR light curves.
-The dependence of the absolute magnitude on the two parameters can be estimated using an entire sample of SNIe simultaneously, not just low-redshift SNIe whose distances can be computed from other methods.
-Any remaining dispersion in the absolute magnitudes of a sample after this stretch-color standardisation could be used in combination with our model to constrain the variation of $G$ more accurately than has been done in previous works.
+As previously mentioned, the standardisation procedures used in observational SN Ia cosmology are more complex than our rescaling method.
+Typically such studies describe the variability of SNe Ia as being captured by two parameters: the time-stretching of the light curve and the colour of the SN Ia at peak brightness \cite{MLCS,SALT2}.
+Note that we cannot consider SN Ia colour in our simplified procedure because the semi-analytical model we use can only produce UVOIR light curves.
+The dependence of the absolute magnitude on the two parameters can be estimated using an entire sample of SNe Ia simultaneously, not just low-redshift SNe Ia whose distances can be computed from other methods.
+Any remaining dispersion in the absolute magnitudes of a sample after this stretch-color standardisation could be used in combination with our model to constrain the variation of $G$ more accurately than has been done in previous works \cite{Gaztanagaetal2002,LorenAguilaretal2003,MouldUddin2014}.